 Listen to the full audio for “Iron” below:

 5. “Garden (Say It Like Dat)” by SZA

 SZA’s music is well-known for featuring somewhat eclectic instrumental compositions along with her extremely dynamic singing style and voice.

 “Garden (Say It Like Dat)” is no exception.
-As the bass rumbles it shouldn’t sound muddy or overpowering.
+As the bass rumbles, it shouldn’t sound muddy or overpowering.
 This song will test the full range of frequencies (lows, mids, and highs) that your ‘phones can produce.

-Listen to the intricate melodies alternate and compliment each other perfectly as they pan from left to right.
+Listen to the intricate melodies alternate and complement each other perfectly as they pan from left to right.
 You won’t want to miss this tune, especially if you need a song that will reveal any major ‘phone performance imperfections.